turingschool-examples/intro-to-CSS-transitions/README.md

   height: 300px;
   width: 25%;
   transition-duration: 1s;
-  transition-timing-function: steps(4);
+  transition-timing-function: steps(4, end);
 }
 ```

-Another property we can use is `cubic-bezier`.
+All of these `transition-timing-function` properties are mapped to `cubic-bezier`.
 If you've used software to create vector graphics (like Adobe Illustrator) you're probably familiar with the bezier pen tool.
+And since all these timing function properties are mapped to it, we can also just write them ourselves!
 As the W3C descibes it:
 "Specifies a [cubic-bezier curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
 The four values specify points P1 and P2 of the curve as (x1, y1, x2, y2).
 Both x values must be in the range [0, 1] or the definition is invalid.
 The y values can exceed this range."

 Very simply put, it allows us to specify the speed and duration of our transition as it's happening.
 So we can set the starting speed, the speed during the middle, and the speed at the end.
 Lea Verou has a [great site](http://cubic-bezier.com/#.17,.67,.83,.67) to help you see how different specifications will impact your transition.